Comments from Expert Advisory Committee and Key Points from 2020-2021

-- When influenza A or B is circulating in the community, antiviral therapy should be considered for influenza-like illness in patients who are very ill or who are in recognised risk groups for severe influenza.
+- When influenza is circulating in the community, antiviral therapy should be considered for influenza-like illness in patients who are very ill or who are in recognised risk groups for severe influenza.
 Information will be issued to GPs when influenza rates increase and antivirals are recommended.
 See weekly influenza activity reports

 - Previously healthy people (excluding pregnant women) do not need antiviral treatment unless the clinician feels the patient is very ill or is at serious risk of developing complications from influenza.
 Symptomatic treatment is the preferred option.
 If you decide to treat, use oseltamivir (PO).

 - Severely immunosuppressed patients: prescribe oseltamivir (PO) Rapid emergence of oseltamivir resistance on treatment has been described in these patients and they should be monitored closely.
 Resistance to oseltamivir has been described in infections from influenza A (H1N1) pdm09 subtype but not in those from influenza A (H3) to date.
 However, resistance is uncommon.

 - Clinicians may consider the use of zanamivir (unlicensed but available inhaler) as first line therapy in immunosuppressed patients with suspected or confirmed influenza A (H1N1) pdm09 based on clinical judgement.

 - Suspected or confirmed oseltamivir resistant influenza in a patient who requires treatment: Zanamivir (unlicensed but available inhaler) 10 mg (2 inhalations) bd.
 Treatment should be started as soon as possible and ideally within 36 hours for children and within 48 hours for adults of symptom onset.

 - Expert advisory group recommend seeking expert advice if considering switch to Zanamivir in immunocompromised.